Welcome to our gallery featuring the Olfactory Scent Of A Garden Apartment Project By Brain Factory.

 A clever idea for the bathtub, an artificial grass like section is featured where you would step out of the shower, to catch some of the water and ensure that the hardwood floor is not damaged.
 A large sink is featured below the mirror, and a bidet stands at right.

-This master bathroom features boldly unique vanity setup.
+This primary bathroom features boldly unique vanity setup.
 Over the same hardwood flooring seen in the rest of the house, a curved ceramic console sink stands below a frameless mirror.
 A delicate chandelier hangs from the ceiling and provides some flair for the space.

 Related Galleries & Rooms You May Like: